-Twenty-seven years ago this week, on August 24, 1992, Hurricane Andrew made landfall near Homestead, Florida.
+This week back in 1992, on August 24, Hurricane Andrew made landfall near Homestead, Florida.
 This Category 5 storm was the costliest natural disaster in U.S. history, at the time.

 Forming from a tropical wave, which exited the African coast near the Cape Verde Islands, as Andrew continued to move northwest and then westward, the storm intensified slowly at first, then rapidly intensified.
 Just before reaching the Bahamas, Andrew attained Category 5 strength (the highest) on the Saffir-Simpson Hurricane Scale.